aws-amplify/docs/docs/lib/auth/fragments/ios/signin_with_custom_flow/10_cli_setup.md

     callback(null, event);
 };
 ```
-Create Auth Challenge lambda trigger is called after Define auth challenge is invoked with Custom challenge.
+Amazon Cognito invokes the Create Auth Challenge trigger after Define Auth Challenge to create a custom challenge.
 In this lambda trigger we define the challenge to present to the user. `privateChallengeParameters` contains all the information to validate the response from the user.
 Save and close the file, then switch back to the terminal and follow the instructions:

 ```